|

 Causes of Night Sweats

-Hormonal Causes
+Hormonal causes

-During menopause, levels of the hormone estrogen become erratic and eventually begin a steady and permanent decline.
-This change in estrogen levels affects the hypothalamus in the brain, which is responsible for the regulation of body temperature.
-As a result, the hypothalamus often prompts a series of physiological reactions, which women experience as hot flashes or night sweats. |
+During menopause, estrogen production levels drastically decrease.
+This change affects the hypothalamus, the part of the brain responsible for the regulating body temperature.
+As a result, the hypothalamus often prompts a series of physiological reactions resulting in hot flashes or night sweats.

-Other Causes
+Other causes

-Environmental Triggers
+Environmental triggers

 • Excess bedding

-• Close proximity to bed partner
+• Close proximity to partner

 • Hot rooms